 Mike Brunel started mikebrunel.com after being a successful entrepreneur and founder of NRS Media.
 He co-founded NRS Media in Wellington, New Zealand, expanded it into a global powerhouse in media sales and training, and was eventually responsible for opening offices in London, Atlanta, Toronto, Sydney, Capetown, and Bogota.
 His products and services are now sold in 23 countries and in 11 languages generating \$350 million annually in sales for his clients.
 Mike sold the company in 2015 and now spends his time following his passions which include rugby, travel.
-His promise: "I can find thousands of dollars in your business within minutes - GUARANTEED" TRY ME!
+His promis minutes - GUARANTEED ands of dollars in your business within